-It can be very annoying if you’re working on your laptop, and you suddenly press something that inverts your laptop screen.
-Working with an upside-down screen can be challenging if you don’t know how to fix it.
+It can be not very pleasant if you’re working on your laptop, and you suddenly press something that inverts your laptop screen.
+Also, working with an upside-down screen can be challenging if you don’t know how to fix it.

 Maybe you pressed a wrong command or unknowingly changed your display settings.
 Whatever the cause, an upside-down laptop screen is not ideal for working.
 You won’t be able to read, write, or even watch media without tilting your head.